Bayesian iterative screening in ultra-high dimensional linear regressions: A Bayesian iterative screening method

-Later in Section~\ref{sec:hyper} we discuss how with proper choices of the hyperparameters, the PP rule can provide an informative screening method using BITS.
 Alternatively, \citet{wang:2009} and \citet{wang:leng:2016} also promote the use of EBIC \citep{chen:chen:2008}.
 Under this stopping rule, the screening is stopped at the smallest EBIC, that is, at $\argmin_{1 \le m \le n-1} \textrm{EBIC}(m)$ where for $1\leq k < n$, $\textrm{EBIC}(k) = \log\hat{\sigma}^2_{(k)} + k(\log n +2\log p)/n,$ and $n\hat{\sigma}^2_{(k)}$ is the ordinary least squares residual sum of squares from regression of $y$ on the first $k$ screened variables.
 Evidently, due to its ultra-high dimensional penalty, EBIC is expected to be very conservative and yield small screened models.
 Compared to the PP rule, the EBIC rule is computationally expensive as it requires a model of size $n-1$.
 On the other hand, a similar variant of the PP criterion can be to choose the model according to the largest drop in the posterior probability among the first $K_n|t|$ steps, that is, the model size is $\argmax_{1 \le m \le K_n|t|} (f(\gamma^{(m)}|y) -f(\gamma^{(m+1)}|y)).$